cf344/market-time-line-persuasion/README.md

 #3)Main Characteristics
 #4)Common colors, shapes, and imagery
 #5)References
-## Design Styles within modernism and postmodernism
+## Design Styles within modernism and postmodernism ~Tas
 #-Designs of post and modernism Assigned to Tas
 #-Different designs of modernism and postmodernism with what each represents
 #-Research 6 modernist and 6 postmodernist design movements.